-- Volume, scalability.
-Manual processing does not scale properly when the volume of the texts to analyze increases: its unit costs increase with said volume.
-This is something unacceptable in a world where the amount of unstructured content increases at an exponential rate.
-On the contrary, automated tools can provide virtually unlimited volumes with increasingly limited costs.
+- Volume, scalability - Manual processing does not scale properly when the volume of the texts to analyze increases: its unit costs increase with volume.
+This is unacceptable in a world where the amount of unstructured content increases at an exponential rate.
+By contrast, automated tools can process virtually unlimited volumes with increasingly lower costs.

-- Homogeneity, standardization.
-Human annotators are also subject to errors due to the ambiguity of language; moreover, these errors and the applied criteria depend on the individual (and even on his/her situation at each time) producing inconsistencies difficult to prevent.
-On the contrary, although the accuracy given by automatic analytics might be initially lower, its bias is homogeneous and, therefore, easier to counteract.
+- Homogeneity, standardization - Human analysts are also subject to errors due to the ambiguity of language.
+Moreover, these errors and the applied criteria depend on the individual (and even on his/her situation) producing inconsistencies that are difficult to prevent.
+Although the accuracy given by automatic analytics might initially be lower, its bias is homogeneous and therefore easier to counteract.
 Furthermore, an automatic tool always applies consistent criteria and procedures, providing more homogeneous results.

-- Low latency.
-Automatic procedures respond in milliseconds (even with high volumes), which enables decision-making and to act in near real-time.
+- Low latency - Automatic procedures respond in milliseconds (even with high volumes), which enables decision-making and action in near real-time.

 What is the relationship between text analytics and cognitive computing?

-What features should have a good text analytics solution?
+What features should a good text analytics solution have?

-- Integrability: it should be easy to integrate into systems, applications, and current user processes - it can be achieved through open interfaces and a repertoire of SDKs and plug-ins compatible with different languages and systems.
+- Integrability: It should be easy to integrate into systems, applications, and current user processes.
+This can be achieved through open interfaces and a repertoire of SDKs and plug-ins that are compatible with different languages and systems.

-- Customization: it should facilitate its adaptation to the application domain to optimize the accuracy of the analysis.
+- Customization: It should facilitate its own adaptation to the application domain to optimize accuracy.

-- Low risks and costs: it has to include tested and reliable technologies, it should not need large investments or commitments, and it must be affordable.
+- Low risks and costs: It has to include tried and true technologies, it should not require large investments or commitments, and it must be affordable.